jbrunton/jbrunton.com/_posts/2024-12-31-what-we-should-mean-by-accountability.md

     </tbody>
   </table>

-  <span class="label">The Leader’s Tool Kit for Building Psychogical Safety [Edmondon 2018, Chapter 7]</span>
+  <p class="label">The Leader’s Tool Kit for Building Psychogical Safety [Edmondon 2018, Chapter 7]</p>

 </div>

-## Structuring accounts
+While sanctioning clear violations of agreed standards is sometimes necessary, management must make every possible effort to determine no other factors are contributing to the problem.

+How do we know when to sanction violations of standards?
+How should we reason about other contributing factors?
+To answer these questions we need to understand the nature of dynamic complexity.

+## Navigating dynamic complexity

-Finally, while giving frontline staff the opportunity to give their own accounts of events is important, we must take care over how we draw conclusions from these accounts.
+While giving frontline staff the opportunity to give their own accounts of events is important, we must take care to draw appropriate conclusions from these accounts, since individuals are unlikely to have the full picture.
+To that end, we must learn how to distinguish different categories of failure.

-When reasoning about outcomes in a complex dynamic system, we often erroneously assume what Dekker [2011] refers to as “linear, Newtonian-Cartesian logic” – that is, we view an outcome are a product of a linear chain of events with a “root cause”.
+When reasoning about outcomes in a complex dynamic system, we often erroneously assume what Dekker [2011] refers to as “linear, Newtonian-Cartesian logic” – that is, we view an outcome as the product of a linear chain of events with a “root cause”.
 Allspaw [2012] points out that such linear thinking “validates hindsight and outcome bias”.
-In fact, failure in complex systems is typically the result of “multiple contributing factors, each necessary but only jointly sufficient”.
+Instead, failure in complex systems is typically the result of “multiple contributing factors, each necessary but only jointly sufficient”.
 Therefore, when we analyse and synthesise recommendations from the accounts we hear of what happened, we must guard against linear thinking.
-Learning from failure in dynamic systems requires diligence and structure to overcome human cognitive limitations in the face of systems complexity.
+Learning from failure in dynamic systems requires diligence and structured methods to overcome human cognitive limitations in the face of systems complexity.

+Edmondson offers three failure categories which we can use to orient ourselves in order to respond productively based on the nature of the failure.

-An examination of the techniques available to accomplish this goal is beyond the scope of this article, but one well-researched example is the US military’s approach to conducting after-action reviews (AARs).
-The following points are worth highlighting because they contrast with the relative lack of effort often put into “Agile” retrospectives:
+An examination of the techniques available to learn from ‘complex’ and ‘intelligent’ failures is beyond the scope of this article, but one well-researched example is the US military’s approach to conducting after-action reviews (AARs).
+The following points are worth highlighting because they contrast with the relative lack of effort some of us have probably experienced in “post-mortems” or “Agile” retrospectives.

-1. The role of the AAR facilitator is clear and demanding.
+1. The role of the AAR facilitator is well defined and demanding.
 Facilitators are trained in how to conduct AARs.
-Doctrine is clear that facilitators should plan, prepare and rehearse AARs to be effective [US Army 1993].
+Doctrine is clear that facilitators should plan, prepare and rehearse AARs to be effective (US Army 1993).

-2. AARs are a “knowledge management challenge” [Morrison 1999].
-Data are derived from personal observations from personnel, local leaders and the facilitator; from informal discussions; through interactions in the AAR; from operational models; and from analysed outcomes.
+2. AARs are a “knowledge management challenge” (Morrison 1999).
+Data are derived from personal observations from frontline personnel, local leaders and the facilitator; from informal discussions; through interactions in the AAR; from operational models; and from analysed outcomes.
 The facilitator should “filter and organize the data and then prepare to present it in the AAR”.

 3. AARs should be held in a timely fashion while events are fresh in memory.
-Moreover, AARs are embedded into structured Deming/PDCA cycles [Darling et al 2005] in order to “connect past experience with future actions” – i.e. to operationalise learning.
-(Contrast this with Agile retrospectives which are often held on an arbitrary cadence, and become merely a routine.)
+Moreover, AARs are embedded into structured Deming/PDCA cycles (Darling et al 2005) in order to “connect past experience with future actions” – i.e. to operationalise learning.
+(Contrast this with how some organisations run Agile retrospectives, which are often held on an arbitrary cadence and become merely a routine.)

-4. Formal AARs may still be complemented with frequent, informal discussions for realtime feedback (“hot washes”) as or immediately after events occur [Morrison 1999].
+4. Formal AARs may still be complemented with frequent, informal discussions for realtime feedback (“hot washes”) as or immediately after events occur (Morrison 1999).

-# The role of management

-To summarise, management should take the following steps:

-1. Clarify roles (i.e. what individuals have authority over and what they will be accountable for).
-2. Empower teams to do their jobs well by building capabilities (e.g. Fisher’s ARIA model for self-directed teams).
-3. Create opportunities for individuals to give their account when failures occur.
-4. Create time and space for staff to learn, implement recommendations and improve how they work.
-(To do this effectively in complex dynamic systems, it’s important to manage information and structure learning activities to guard against linear thinking.)
-5. Sustain a culture of psychological safety.
-6. Manage toxic and counterproductive behaviours quickly, fairly and safely.

-Once management are continuously practicing these steps then, and only then, can they meaningfully talk about accountability.
+# A complete definition

+Having considered a number of perspectives and models in literature, we can now complete our definition.

+> Accountability entails accepting responsibility for the **tasks** we perform, the **outcomes** of our work, and for **learning** from those outcomes.

+It is achieved by letting those doing the work **give their account** when failures occur.
+This transparency lets individuals and teams demonstrate ownership, and is an effective means to implement organisational learning through the power of personal stories.

+Prerequisites include **authority**, **team capabilities** (including resources and information) sufficient to do the work, and **psychological safety**.

+Management should support learning and improvement actions based on the category of the domain, taking particular care not to conflate **complex**, **intelligent** and **preventable** failures in order to sustain a generative culture.
+In complex dynamic systems this must include structured learning activities so that complex failures can be reasoned about.

 # References